TuNa-eTech/ai-photo/.memory-bank/product.md

 Why this project exists, the problems it solves, how it should work, and the user experience goals.

-Last updated: 2025-10-21
+Last updated: 2025-10-23

 ## Why this project exists
 - Provide an AI-powered image styling experience where users can browse curated templates and generate stylized photos easily.
 - Centralize template metadata and assets with a secure backend and an admin interface for curation and operations.
-- Maintain consistent API contracts (envelope pattern) across platforms (iOS, web admin).
+- Maintain consistent API contracts (envelope pattern) across platforms (iOS, web CMS).

 ## Problems it solves
 - Disconnected management of template metadata/assets.